Signed in as:

 You can want connection and still set limits on how it happens.

 Your boundaries protect your peace.
 You can say: “Small steps only,” “Please keep replies short,” “No conversations about the past today,” or “I’ll message when I’m ready.”
 If replies come fast, intense, or overwhelming, you are allowed to pause.
-Pausing is not rejection; it is regulation.
+Pausing is not rejection, it is regulation.

-You also have rights that no one should take from you: the right to love and be loved by everyone in your family, the right to stay in contact, the right to set the pace, and the right to change your mind as you learn more.
-If you need quiet contact because open contact would cause trouble, keep it calm and simple — a brief note, a saved photo, a short “thinking of you.”
-You decide the next step later.
+You also have rights that no one should take from you: the right to love and be loved by everyone in your family, the right to stay in contact when it is safe to do so, the right to set the pace, and the right to change your mind as you learn more.

 After thinking deeply, practise self-care so your nervous system can settle: fresh air, movement, music that calms you, writing down what you feel, a warm drink, time with a pet, or talking to someone who won’t judge or push.